mayankdutta/programming_basics/configuration.md

 SCM specifies the tools which should be used to assist the CM process and any limitations on their use.

+#### effectiveness of SCM
 SCM is said to be effective
 - when every work product can be accounted for
 - when every work product or change made to it can be tracked and controlled.

+#### Configuration item (CI).
+A configuration item is an aggregation of the hardware, software or both, that is designated for configuration management and treated as single entity in CM process.
+Document naming scheme must be defined so that related documents might have related names

+#### types of configuration objects
+to ma
+- base object.
+- aggregate object.